-Contributing to PrestaShop is not only about the code, it’s also about taking part in the PrestaShop translation project!
-This report tells you how the translations of the software evolved in November.
+Contributing to PrestaShop is not only about the code, it is also about taking part in the PrestaShop translation project!
+This report will tell you how the translations of the software evolved in November!

 A few stats